fmann/fmann.github.io/_albums/prince/1981-controversy.md

 ##### "Jack U Off"

-The first appearance of the Prince "U" that later shows up in "I Would Die for U".
+The first appearance of the Prince "U" that later shows up in "I Would Die 4 U".
 Has some retro Rock n' Roll elements that I am not a fan of.